StuPM/5DayWeatherForcast/readme.md

 ## Authors

-Built and created by me, Stuart Paul McGee in the context of the 2023 full-time Software Engineering bootcamp run by [The Jump Digital School](https://www.thejump.tech/).
+Built and created by me, Stuart Paul McGee, in the context of the 2023 full-time Software Engineering bootcamp run by [The Jump Digital School](https://www.thejump.tech/).